planimation/documentation/docs/ap_guide.md

     *   This is required to ensure a limited number of domains (eg Towers of Hanoi) can be solved.
 Typically it is required when multiple predicates affect the same variables.

-### 2.1.2 Shapes
+### 2.1.2 Visual

-Shapes are visual objects represented on the screen.
+visual defines the objects represented on the screen.

-An example of a Shape block is:
+An example of a visual block is:

 ```
-(:shape block
+(:visual block
               :type default
               :properties(
                 (showname false)